 The audience of DyeVC is software engineers using distributed version control systems.
 The main roles that DyeVC immediately focus are project managers and developers, but due to its extensibility, different views can be developed to support additional roles in the future.

-The target of DyeVC is a local DVCS clone of a repository hosted on a Git server, such as proprietary Git server, GitHub, Gitorious, or Bitbucket.
+The target of DyeVC is any DVCS clone of repositories hosted on a Git server.

-The medium used by DyeVC range from a message in the notification area to a window in the user’s desktop.
+The medium used by DyeVC range from simple messages to graph representations of the targeted repositories.

 The representation should be appropriate to show the information in each different visualization.
 For instance, the various clones and their relationships use a network topology metaphor and the repository history use a directed acyclic graph visualization.

-Implementation
+We detail in the following sub-section the information that our approach gathers.
+Next, we discuss how this information is presented using different levels of detail.
+Finally, we show what happens behind the scenes, this is, what algoriths are involved in the data synchronization process.

+Information Gathering